-Please ensure that you first have the permission from your supervisors to upload their CVs.
+Please ensure that you first have the permission from your mentor to upload their CV.

-Declaration of Support - Supervisors
+Declaration of Support - Mentor

-Please upload a declaration of support from each of your two proposed primary supervisors.
-The Declaration of Support Template is downloadable from this section on the online system or on the website.
+Please upload a Declaration of Support from your mentor (the Declaration of Support Template is downloadable from this section on the online system or on the website).
 This must be completed on headed paper.